-If the complainant believes the school / trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.
+If the complainant believes the school/CAT did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.

-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Emmaus Catholic Academy Trust.
-They will consider whether St Antony's Roman Catholic School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Emmaus Catholic Academy Trust schools.
+They will consider whether the CAT/school has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.